chetanreddy1412/Safe-RL/README.md

-1. Before Training: The state space trajectories for the first three episodes of training are shown:
+1. Before Training: The state space trajectories for the first three episodes of pendulum training are shown below.
+The region inside the red boundary is the "Safe State Space" while the region between the red and green boundaries is the "Marginally Safe State Space".
 <img width="1113" alt="Before_Training_Trajectories" src="https://github.com/chetanreddy1412/Safe-RL/assets/60615610/3973534b-22a0-4d3b-a616-60b82ef24abd">